Want to improve your eating habits this year? Why not try these Ayurvedic vegan recipes? We have them for every dosha!

 FOODS TO AVOID:

-Corn, rye, millets, buckwheat and brown rice.
+Corn, rye, millet, buckwheat and brown rice.

 Fermented soybean products such as tempeh.